GewelsJI/gewelsji.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 # 🧍‍♂️ Biography
 I am a final-year PhD candidate at the School of Computing, Australian National University, advised by [Professor Nick Barnes](https://scholar.google.com/citations?user=yMXs1WcAAAAJ&hl=en).
-Prior to this, I obtained my Master's degree from the School of Computer Science at Wuhan University in 2021.
-I have published over 30 academic papers, with more than 10,000+ citations and an h-index of 24, and hold six technical patents (CHINA).
+Prior to this, I received my Master's degree from the School of Computer Science at Wuhan University in 2021.
+I have published over 30 academic papers, with more than 10,000+ citations and an h-index of 24, and hold six Chinese technicalpatents.
 I regularly serve as a reviewer for top-tier AI journals and conferences, including TPAMI, TIP, IJCV, CVPR, ICCV, and NeurIPS.
-I was named to Stanford/Elsevier's list of the world's top 2% scientists for two consecutive years (2024 & 2025).
+I was named to the Stanford/Elsevier Top 2% Scientists List in both 2024 and 2025.

 # 👨‍💻 Research Interests
 My research centers on <span style="color: #aa0404;">subtle visual perception (微视觉感知)</span>, aiming to model hard-to-detect patterns -- often imperceptible to human vision yet semantically meaningful -- in complex environments using advanced AI techniques, including computer vision, multimodal learning, and reinforcement learning.
-Empowering such perceptual capabilities in intelligent systems has broad real-world implications, including 1️⃣ **healthcare AI**, where early identification of subtle anomalies in medical imaging can enable timely and potentially life-saving interventions; 2️⃣ **camouflaged scene understanding**, where objects blend into their surroundings due to low contrast and unclear boundaries; and 3️⃣ **ultra-precision applications**, where identifying ultra-tiny objects or subtle structures requires high spatial precision and fine-grained representation.
+Empowering such perceptual capabilities in intelligent systems has broad real-world implications, including 1️⃣ **healthcare AI**, where early identification of subtle anomalies in medical imaging can enable timely and potentially life-saving interventions; 2️⃣ **camouflaged scene understanding**, where objects blend into their surroundings due to low contrast and unclear boundaries; and 3️⃣ **ultra-precision vision applications**, where identifying ultra-tiny objects or subtle structures requires fine-grained representation and accurate localization.

 # 🔥 News